stefanodangelo/mdify/README.md

 **Notes**:
 - The first run will take ~2 minutes to download the necessary models.
-- Currently, MDify can only handle PDFs and images (such as text extracts, document scans, etc.).
-Therefore, please make sure that your documents meet the requirements in order for the tool to work best.
 - Diagrams are not supported yet, therefore if you use the `DESCRIBED` write mode they may be analyzed incorrectly.